BoMeneerNL/OVChipkaart/README.md

 # OVChipkaart
 A Java School Assignment

-<i>edit: i didnt even need to make a java project only an uml class diagram, oops</i>
+<i>edit: i didnt even needed to make a java project only an uml class diagram, oops</i>

 ## How it works: